How I Achieved a Perfect Score (528) on the MCAT

 Success on the MCAT does not necessarily mean getting a high score.
 Personal success is instead defined by over-performing based on the natural abilities and weaknesses that we individually bring to the table.
 Success is doing the best that you can do.
 The key to success for the MCAT or any difficult task is in the preparation.
 Prepping for the MCAT starts with getting the right materials.
 Let’s review what you should buy—from books, to practice tests, to the official AAMC material.

 Buying review books can be tricky.
 Reading them can be even more exhausting.
 Honestly, reading MCAT prep books were the least helpful thing for me.
 But I don’t want my experience to color yours as a lot of students find them to be incredibly helpful.
 The basic breakdown is that the Kaplan books are the standard and they cover all of the main material for the MCAT.
 Most people buy those.
 The added depth makes the Princeton Review books more dense and difficult to read but includes lots of low-yield topics for those trying to score super high.
-All in all, the review books were helpful except the Princeton Review CARS book.
-Terrible suggestions for CARS.
+I personally chose the Princeton Review Books because they offered low-yield facts that you needed to know to score in the 100th percentile.
+However, they had terrible suggestions for CARS.
 Again this is just my experience.
 I also stopped reading the content books altogether after about 2 months of study.
-However, some people swear by it.
+However, some people swear by it (especially books that are more fun and engaging like Exam Krackers)

 I personally bought the Princeton Review books because they are more detailed (with less engaging pictures).